wp-plugins/blogger-importer-extended/readme.txt

 == Frequently Asked Questions ==

 = The importer stopped unexpectedly, why? =
 The importer can stop for several reasons, most frequently reasons are:

-* Restart: when you refresh the browser page 2 or more import processes can be together actives, so, BIE waits for the first one finish its work.
+* Restart: when you refresh the browser page 2 or more import processes can be together active, so, BIE waits for the first one finish its work.
 * Timeout: the browser, a proxy, or something else, breaks the import process for some reason, usually a timeout.
 * Quota exceeded: BIE uses the Google Blogger APIs, these grant a limited number of requests per day and per second, if the quota is exceeded, the importer stops.